Distance-Aware Error for Spline Networks: A Bottom-Up Approach to Uncertainty: Introduction

-In this paper, we introduce DAREKs (\textbf{d}istance \textbf{a}ware \textbf{er}ror for \textbf{K}olmogorov networks), which are more \textit{interpretable} than traditional neural networks, more \textit{efficient} than traditional GPs and provide \textit{distance-aware} uncertainty bounds.
-We specifically make these contributions: 1) establish analytical worst-case \textit{distance-aware} error bounds for spline approximation; 2) extend the proposed error bounds to multi-layer splines; 3) develop a modified KAN architecture that provides distance-aware error bounds at the test point alongside the prediction; and 4) validate the scalability and efficacy of our method on various examples including object shape estimation.
+In summary, we introduce \acp{DAREK}, a bottom-up approach that is more \textit{efficient} than traditional \acp{GP}, and provides \textit{distance-aware} uncertainty bounds that are more \textit{interpretable} and \textit{tighter} than those provided by \acp{BNN}.
+We specifically make the following \textbf{contributions}: 1) establish analytical worst-case \textit{distance-aware} error bounds for a multi-layer spline neural network; 2) propose and evaluate approaches for Lipschitz attribution and error attribution between network layers and neurons; 3) extend error bounds to layers with a sufficiently smooth function added to the spline neurons; 4) develop a metric for distance-awareness and compare commonly used uncertainty estimators for distance-awareness; and 5) validate the scalability and efficacy of our method, as compared to \acp{GP} and Ensembles, on various examples, including object shape estimation and safe navigation in an unstructured environment.